 Planning for the Spring 2022 Semester

 Pace’s COVID-19 Task Force, alongside faculty and University administration, are working toward a Fall 2021 semester that looks and feels closer to normal.

 Please stay tuned to your Pace email and this website for the latest updates and guidelines based on recommendations from the Centers for Disease Control and Prevention, the New York State Department of Health, and our local health departments.

-Detailed below is the information you need to know about preparing to come back, monitoring and testing, face covering and social distancing requirements, arrangements for academic life, plans for residential housing, and more.
+Detailed below is the information you need to know about preparing to come back, monitoring and testing, face covering requirements, arrangements for academic life, plans for residential housing, and more.
 It’s up to each of us and we know you’ll do your part to ensure the safety of our Pace Community.